TinyGobby/Lean-Value-Tree-Visualisation/README.md

 Please refer to these examples:

 [SingleGoalLVT.json](LVT/SingleBranchLVT.json)

-This builds an LVT that contains a single Goal with a single Bet, Initiative, Measure and Epic.
+This builds a LeanValueTree that contains a single Goal with a single Bet, Initiative, Measure and Epic.

 [TwoGoalsTwoBetsLVT.json](LVT/TwoGoalsTwoBetsLVT.json)

-This builds an LVT that contains two Goals with two Bets, which each have a single Initiative, Measures and Epics.
+This builds a LeanValueTree that contains two Goals with two Bets, with a single Initiative, Measure and Epic each.

 Following this format, you can adjust the number of Goals, Bets, Initiatives, Mesaures and Epics your LVT should display.
 You cannot skip tiers - for example: if a Bet does not contain an Initiative, this branch cannot contain Measures or Epics.